carlostkd/Fido2/README.md

 ## Description

-Test your Fido2 before to sign to any website or if you dont use it for a long of time.
+Test your Fido2 before to sign to any website or if you dont use it for a long time.

 ## Features